linuxthor/uul/README.md

 ELF binary that can run unmodified on a number of different Unix(-like) systems.
 The code will determine the flavour of \*nix it's being run on and jump into a code path specific to that system.

-Unmodified the uul ELF binary has been tested to run on:
+Unmodified the uul ELF binary has been tested to work on:

 - Linux
 - FreeBSD